Spain's little-known fantastic architecture in Barcelona

 Barcelona's emerging district occupies the central plain of Barcelona and was planned in the late 19th century according to the plan of Ildefons Cerdá.
 The collapse of the medieval city walls that limited the development of the city made this grand urban redevelopment plan possible, connecting several towns that were then independent of Barcelona, such as the current District of Gracia.
 If you want to understand the scope of this urban renewal plan, just take a look at the map of the Barcelona city center.
 It is obvious that the giant squares of the emerging district extend from the old city to the distant residential areas - those places with narrow streets are residential areas.

-The Lion and the Mulberry Tree House is a building designed by the famous modernist architect Luis Domènech i Montaner.
-It is located at 35 Gràcia Avenue in Barcelona's Eixample district, at the intersection of One Hundred Street, and is one of the three important buildings in the city's discordant neighborhood.
-It was first built in 1864 and renovated in 1902.
-Unlike many buildings at the time, it was not named after the owner, but after the lions and mulberry trees depicted in its decorative pattern.
+The House of the Lion and the Mulberry Tree is a building designed by the famous modernist architect Lluís Domènech i Montaner, located at 35 Passeig de Gràcia in the Eixample district of Barcelona, at the intersection of Carrer del Consell de Cent.
+It is one of the three important buildings in Barcelona's 'Block of Discord'.
+It was originally built in 1864 and renovated in 1902.
+Unlike many buildings of the time, it is not named after its owner but after the lion and mulberry tree motifs in its decoration.

-Casa Comalat is located on Avenida Diagonal in Barcelona and showcases modernist architecture, paying tribute to Antoni Gaudi.
-It was built between 1909 and 1911 by architect Salvador Valeri i Pupurull, who was greatly influenced by Gaudi's organic architectural style.
-The building's unique roof resembles a clown's hat.
+Casa Comalat is located on Avenida Diagonal in Barcelona.
+The building as a whole showcases a modernist style, seemingly paying homage to Antoni Gaudí.
+Casa Comalat was built by architect Salvador Valeri i Pupurull between 1909 and 1911, deeply influenced by Gaudí's organic architectural structures.
+The top of the building is very peculiar, resembling a clown's hat.